pgcrumley/Controllers/SerialArduinoGpio/README.md

     cd /opt/Controllers/SerialArduinoGpio/

-and make sure there are
-a number of python and other scripts present.
+and make sure there are a number of python programs and other scripts present.

 ### Attach Arduino to development system and program sketch.
 (15 minutes)